 ″He is a great fellow and a great business friend even though we are competitors,″ said Joe Lee, chief financial officer of General Mills Inc. in Minneapolis. ″I just hope Norman recovers well.″

-On Sunday, Brinker International’s board named Ron McDougall, Brinker’s close associate for nearly 20 years, to take his place as chief executive officer and chairman.
+Brinker International’s board on Sunday tapped Ron McDougall, Brinker’s close associate for nearly 20 years, to take his place as chief executive officer and chairman.
 McDougall has been the company’s president and chief operating officer.

 The move, with the blessing of Brinker’s wife Nancy, assured investors of the company’s stability.
 Brinker International stock closed at $46 on the New York Stock Exchange Monday, down 37 1/2 cents.